antoniusmisfit/shoeblog/README.md

 To delete a blog post, invoke `shoeblog -delete postname`, and shoeblog will delete the corresponding .raw files.

+# HTMLwrap-bb

+HTMLwrap-bb is a stripped down Busybox compatible version of HTMLwrap.sh(found [here](https://github.com/antoniusmisfit/omicron)).

 TODO
 ----

-* Emulate fmt command to properly format blog posts on index.html.
+* Emulate fmt command to properly format blog posts on index.html and format text files for HTMLwrap-bb.
-* Add an import command to import a text file.